sleb/fed/README.md

 - **Tailwind CSS v4** for modern styling and responsive layouts
 - **Loading states and error handling** throughout the application
 - **Intuitive filtering** by date range, area, and availability
+- **Search and filter functionality** for missionary selection and management

 ## 🛠 Tech Stack